Accepting Block

 Anticone

-The anticone of a given block, let’s say block Block B, are blocks that are neither in B’s past nor future.
+The anticone of a given block, say block block B, are blocks that are neither in B’s past nor future.
 Anticone is a BlockDAG concept.
-Understanding the past and future of a block helps to conceptualize anticone.
-Blocks that are reachable from B are part of B’s past.
-Blocks that B is reachable from are part of B’s future.
+Understanding the past and future of a block helps conceptualize anticone.
+Blocks that are reachable from B are B’s past.
+Blocks that B is reachable from are B’s future.
 Blocks in B’s anticone have ambigious ordering relative to B. Blocks in the anticone are often the result of concurrent creation or P2P block propagation timing.
-Anticone is also a critical component of GHOSTDAG’s block coloring mechanism.
+Anticone is a critical component of GHOSTDAG’s block coloring mechanism.

 Blue Block